coldkillerr/Coursera-using-python-to-interact-with-the-OS/bash_scripting.md

 We can scroll up or down using the page up, page down, or arrow keys.
-Once we're done looking at the files, we can quit with Q.
+Once we're done looking at the files, we can quit with Q .